Artezaru/pyprogen/docs/source/usage_doc/documentation_setup.rst

 1. Initialize a new branch named **gh-pages** in your Git repository.
 2. Push the contents of the ``docs/build/html/`` folder to the **gh-pages** branch.

-Refer to the :doc:`git_setup` section for detailed instructions on setting up Git for your project.
+Refer to the :doc:`git_setup` section for detailed instructions.

 .. note::